Transforming Salt Lake City Backyards with Custom Outdoor Lighting Design

 If you have kids, you know they don't care what time it is.
 When the weather is nice, they want to be outside.
 And in the summer here, that means they're out in the backyard well past 9 PM when the light is finally fading.

-This is where motion sensor integration becomes a real quality-of-life feature.
+Motion sensors help here.
 TruLight's system can be configured so that specific zones brighten automatically when someone walks into the area.
 The kids run out to the backyard and the roofline above the play area lights up.
 They head to the pool patio and that section activates.
 When they come inside, the lights gradually dim back to your default setting.
 You don't have to think about it, and neither do they.

 Wondering what it would cost for your home?
 Get an instant estimate using our satellite tool.
 No visit required.